flexdrive/node-epimetheus/README.md

 - `url` - the url on which to serve metrics.
 Defaults to `/metrics`.
 Backwards compatibility
 - `route` - Options that are passed to the configured route.
 Only integrated with Hapi
+- `restrictedPath` - Paths that should not have monitoring

 See the following examples of use with [http](#http), [express](#express), [hapi](#hapi) and [restify](#restify).